Around the Beatles

 Around the Beatles is a 1964 television special featuring the Beatles, produced by Jack Good for ITV/Rediffusion London.
-It was taped in Wembley Park Studios (now Fountain Studios) in London on 28 April 1964, and broadcast internationally, with its initial airing on 6 May 1964, and in the US on the ABC network on 15 November.
+It was taped in Wembley Park Studios (now Fountain Studios) in London on 28 April 1964, and broadcast internationally, with its initial airing on 6 May 1964, in Australia on 6 June 1964 on the ATN network and the US on the ABC network on 15 November.
 The show features other performers as well, with the Beatles providing backing vocals for some of them.
 The music had been pre-recorded at London's IBC Studios on 19 April 1964, and the Beatles mimed during the show.